Five Biblical Principles for Tax Policy

 Man is most fulfilled and possesses the highest sense of dignity when his labor is both possible and necessary.

 In principle, governmental tax policies need to take advantage of this built-in-by-God aspiration!
-To make the point, if governments tax 100 percent of personal income, they will be guilty of quelling this God-given desire.
+To make the point, if governments tax 100 percent of personal income, they will be guilty of crushing this God-given desire.
 They are guilty of creating a disincentive relative to man’s innate desire to work.
 Conversely, the lower the tax rate the higher the incentive is to work and keep for oneself the lion’s share of one’s labor.

 With less taxation, which equates to more net income, a laborer can do more: he or she can choose to spend more, save more, invest more, or give more.
 Any of these four choices benefits economic growth; all create a larger economy as a whole and overall available taxable income!